Swirled Pesto and Parmesan Cheese Baked in a delicious Cheesy Pesto Bread.

 As the bread rises, the slit begins to open a bit wider.

-Just before baking it gets brushed with olive oil and sprinkled with more cheese.
+Just before baking brush with olive oil and sprinkle with more cheese.

 Don’t forget to PIN this recipe for later!